 5 – Pour

 With a full, new keg, you will not have to pump for the first few pints – there is already enough pressure within the keg to get the beer flowing.
-Simply push down on the valve at the end of the beer line, and pour into your drinking vessel.
+Simply push down on the valve at the end of the beer line, and pour it into your drinking vessel.
 It is very likely that the first pint will be all foam.
-This is usual, and you can either set aside or discard.
+This is usual, and you can either set it aside or discard it.
 After pouring several pints, you may wish to use the pump to build up the pressure in the keg again from the displaced liquid.

 Bonus Pro Tip: Open the pouring valve first, then pump the handle until your drinking vessel is full, then stop pumping.
 Only pump with the pouring valve open.

 There you have it: How To Tap A Keg.
 Raise a toast.
 Drink Responsibly.